WTF is Wrong With: The German Pillows

 What is the point of these gigantic square puffs that deflate into paper-thin hankies the moment you put your head on them?
 You may as well be sleeping on your t-shirt.

-They are so devoid of filling that my head ends up almost on the mattress and sides of the pillow fluff in on my face to suffocate me.
+They are so devoid of filling that my head ends up almost on the mattress and the sides of the pillow fluff in on my face to suffocate me.
 I mean how often does a pillow tries to kill you?

 How do we, the Ausländers, feel about German pillows?